raphafe96/ViBra/playground/README.md

 This is primarily useful as a diagnostic: comparing full-force-field results against a reduced-term run isolates how much of a given spectral feature comes from genuine higher-mode coupling versus the lower-order terms.
 It is not a substitute for a converged calculation with the full force field.

 ## Changelog

+**11/09/2026**

+* `EXCLUD` now works with symmetry-adapted VCI.
+* Added a check to `MAXSCI list` to ensure the number of vibrational modes matches the number of elements per line.
+This is especially relevant when modes are excluded and serves as a safeguard.

 **09/09/2026**